©Larry Headley "French Laundry Day" 1st Place Travel N4C May 2022

 Our members challenge themselves by submitting photographs to compete against other members on both a local and regional basis.
 Our local club competition events are held most months as described below.
 Additionally, our club is a member of the North Central Camera Club Council (N4C), an association of 37 clubs in an 11-state area.
 Like our club, N4C holds competition events most months and a full description is provided below.

-- In 2023 our club holds Digital Contests in the months of February, May, September, October and November.
+- Each year our club holds Digital Contests in the months of February, March, May, September, October and November.

-- We hold Print Contests in the month of April.
+- We hold a Print Contest in the month of April.

 - See OCC Handbook for complete rules